Halfords: History

+In April 2025, Halfords announced that Graham Stapleton (CEO) was leaving and would be replaced by former Very Group boss, Henry Birch.

 Operations

-Since 2010, Halfords Retail has operated around 465 stores, of which about twenty two are in the Republic of Ireland, and the others in the United Kingdom.
+Since 2010, Halfords Retail has operated around 465 stores, of which about 22 are in the Republic of Ireland, and the others in the United Kingdom.

 As of June 2021, Halfords has 404 stores, 3 Performance Cycling stores (trading as Tredz and Giant), 374 garages (trading as Halfords Autocentres, McConechys and Universal Tyres and Autocentres) and 143 mobile service vans (trading as Halfords Mobile Expert and Tyres on the Drive) and 192 Commercial vans.

-Sponsorship
+Sponsorships

-In 1987, Halfords sponsored the team of Professional Road Cycling, ANC Halfords, and that year, entered the Tour de France.
-However, the team ran out of money, at the end of the season, and officially disbanded.
+In 1987, Halfords sponsored the team of Professional Road Cycling, ANC Halfords, and that year entered the Tour de France.
+However the team ran out of money at the end of the season and officially disbanded.

+The company returned as a major sponsor of British Touring Car Championship for the 2002 season, partnering with Vic Lee Racing to sponsor its bright orange Peugeot 406 Coupé cars.

+When VLR's efforts to make the grid in 2004 fell through, Halfords switched allegiance to Team Dynamics, sponsoring Matt Neal and Dan Eaves.
+In 2005 and 2006, Neal brought Halfords title glory, winning the overall drivers' titles.
+The company remained loyal to Team Dynamics thereafter, returning as a BTCC sponsor in 2016 with Team Dynamics, resulting in another title success with Gordon Shedden.
+Halfords remained in the BTCC until the end of the 2022 season, before parting ways with Team Dynamics ahead of the 2023 BTCC.

-The team won the overall BTCC Drivers Championship, in 2005 and 2006, with driver Matt Neal.
-In March 2007, Halfords sponsored the Team Dynamics BTCC racing team, under the name of Team Halfords, and in January 2008, Halfords started sponsoring a mixed professional bike team, Team Halfords Bikehut, headed by Nicole Cooke.
+In January 2008, Halfords started sponsoring a mixed professional bike team, Team Halfords Bikehut, headed by Nicole Cooke.

-Halfords announces a 15 month partnership to sponsor ITV National Weather from October 2018.
+Previously sponsoring weather broadcasts on C4, Halfords announced a 15 month partnership to sponsor ITV National Weather from October 2018.

-In 2021, Halfords announced it would be sponsoring the Team Dynamics BTCC racing team with drivers Gordon Shedden and Daniel Rowbottom.

-Cycle Republic
+Cycle Republic and Tredz

 In November 2014, Halfords announced it was going to revive its Cycle Republic chain of specialist bicycle stores, primarily focused on urban cycling and commuting, which is reflected in the brand's styling.
 The first store was opened in London, on 12 December 2014.
 The company's shop estate twenty two shops, and an ecommerce website operation offering an extended product range, as well as financing options.

 The company's flagship store in Canary Wharf was opened by Olympian, Victoria Pendleton, in January 2018.

 Cycle Republic sponsored the racing team, Morvélo Basso, for 2018.
-The company also provides event support at cyclo sportives around the country, including Etape Loch Ness, Palace2Palace and Velo Birmingham.
+The company also provides event support at cyclosportives around the country, including Etape Loch Ness, Palace2Palace and Velo Birmingham.
 The company announced a new, strategic partnership with the folding bike manufacturer Brompton, in the end of 2018.

-Cycle Republic ceased trading under that name and the subcompany merged with another chain bought by Halfords called Tredz, which Halfords have stated will uphold any extended warranties.
+In 2020 Halfords announced it would be closing Cycle Republic to focus on Tredz, their online cycling business.